Gruftgrabbler/IES-Lumen-PNP/README.md

 You can order an aluminum version of the staging plate at [PCBWay](https://www.pcbway.com) using the gerbers.
 Unfortunately JLCPCB does not offer manufacturing with this dimensions.

 Or if you want to order at [cutworks](https://www.cutworks.com/en/) just use the .dxf file.

+**IMPORTANT:** The first stating plate which is mounted on the machine was ordered with too small holes.
+You need to drill larger holes with 3.3mm drills.
+Be very careful and drill very slowly: Use 800RPM and cutting oil.

 ## Custom STLs
 - assembly-belt-clamp003 v3.stl : Small extrusion to ensure that the Y-Axis Limit switch is actually triggered.